ChristinaSiegert/christinasiegert.github.io/_pages/about.md

 Previously, I held research positions at the University of Vienna, Vienna University of Economics and Business, and Statistics Austria, and worked as a social policy expert at Diakonie Austria.
 I currently serve on the board of the _Social Inequality_ section of the Austrian Sociological Association (ÖGS), co-organize the Conference for Young Poverty Research as part of the Austrian Poverty Conference, and participate in the _Income and Wealth_ working group within the Austrian Socio-Economic Panel (ASEP).

-My research focus lies at the intersection of family, work, and poverty research, with a particular focus on gender inequality across the life course und dabei verwende ich large-scale (panel) survey and register data.
+Using large-scale survey and register data, my research focus lies at the intersection of family, work, and poverty research, with a particular focus on gender inequality across the life course.